 Information on the recent grants targeted by Traditional Values Coalition is available at: http://mail.crosslink.net/Redirect/www.cossa.org/CPR/2011/NIH_Awards_Highlighted_by_Press.pdf

 CPR is collecting signatures and will send the letter to all members of the U.S. House of Representatives between the bill’s committee mark up and floor consideration.
-If you support the NIH peer review process and are concerned about any attempts members of Congress may pursue to “de-fund” peer reviewed, previously awarded grants, please add your consider signing the letter by contacting Angela Sharpe and Karen Studwell at [email protected]
+If you support the NIH peer review process and are concerned about any attempts members of Congress may pursue to “de-fund” peer reviewed, previously awarded grants, please add your consider signing the letter by contacting Angela Sharpe and Karen Studwell at [email protected]a.org.

 The letter is posted at: http://www.cossa.org/CPR/CPR_Letter_Supporting_NIH_Peer_Review_7.26.2011.pdf